rvsingh011/alien-invasion/ReadMe.md

 ## Build and Run

-To run the `Alien-invasion` have a [working Golang environment](https://golang.org/doc/install) installed.
+To run the `alien-invasion` have a [working Golang environment](https://golang.org/doc/install) installed.
 If you are all set, just run the following:

 ```
 $ go run main.go